mstelz/orca/controller/README.md

 # Controller
-This README is to explain how to put together the physical components of the controller
+This README is to explain how to put together the physical components of the controller.
+While in development I will be using breadboards and converting them into a soldered pera-board once I feel comfortable with the layout.

 ## Part List
 * [Raspberry-Pi Model 3B](https://www.amazon.com/gp/product/B01LPLPBS8/)